Knorr physical retargeting: iBeacon soup truck

 • High street theatre.
 A pop-up adds “I was there” energy that a standard promo rarely achieves.

-What to steal for your next “pay with a post” idea
+Design rules for your next “pay with a post” idea

 • Make the ask specific.
 Tell people exactly what to post and keep it short enough to do without thinking.